JRRewst/docs.rewst.help/documentation/integrations/cloud/common-issues-with-microsoft-csp/README.md

 In a delegated scenario the Rewst enterprise applications need to have the 'Directory.AccessAsUser.All' permission (and corresponding GDAP roles)

-In a application call scenario(MSP Level/Integration installed at the customer level standalone from CSP) the application must be assigned a priviledged role such as Authentication Administrator or Priviledged Authentication Administrator.
+In a application call scenario(MSP Level/Integration installed at the customer level standalone from CSP) the application must be assigned a privileged role such as Authentication Administrator or Privileged Authentication Administrator.